jtr13/1201/Syllabus.md

 ### Required text:

-Devore, Jay L. 2016. *Probability and Statistics for Engineering and the Sciences*.
+Devore, Jay L. 2016.
+Probability and Statistics for Engineering and the Sciences.
 9<sup>th</sup> edition. <ISBN:9781305251809>

-*You need the 9th edition for the exercises; you can use earlier editions for the content.*
+You need the **9th edition** for the exercises; you can use earlier editions for the content.

 For the tests and final, you need a non-graphing calculator (one line display).